 - Form a team of at least two, but no more than five people that will serve as the evaluation team and steering committee.
 The VP of sales must be on the committee.

 - Avoid having sales trainers visit with you before your requirements are determined (next step).
 The risk here is that they will stress what they are uniquely capable of doing, rather than what your real needs are.

 - Make certain you understand your selling requirements and document them.
 What does it take for a salesperson to sell to your customers, taking into account, specifically, the customers’ buying trends, preferences, alternatives, history, practices, and relationships with suppliers?
-Here is a report ($) that ESR published entitled, Understanding, Defining and Meeting Your Sales Methodology and Training Requirements.

 - Determine, as objectively as possible, how your salespeople are presently performing as a team, and individually.
 What are the gaps between what’s required for a customer to buy from them, and their ability to exhibit those required traits, skills, and behaviors when they are actively selling?
 Document the gaps.

 - What will be your performance objectives for this initiative in terms of top-line revenue, win/loss against certain competitors, length of sales cycle, average selling price, average discount, etc.?
 Document those.